valkey-io/valkey-doc/docs/management/optimization/benchmarks/index.md

 You need to have a running Valkey instance before launching the benchmark.
 You can run the benchmarking utility like so:

-    redis-benchmark -q -n 100000
+    valkey-benchmark -q -n 100000

 ### Running only a subset of the tests

-You don't need to run all the default tests every time you execute `redis-benchmark`.
+You don't need to run all the default tests every time you execute `valkey-benchmark`.
 For example, to select only a subset of tests, use the `-t` option as in the following example:

-    $ redis-benchmark -t set,lpush -n 100000 -q
+    $ valkey-benchmark -t set,lpush -n 100000 -q
     SET: 74239.05 requests per second
     LPUSH: 79239.30 requests per second